 Acquiring the taste is the second phase of sensory pleasure.
-If you've gorged yourself on our first album, then relish the finer flavours (we hope) of this, our second offering
+If you've gorged yourself on our first album, then relish the finer flavours (we hope) of this, our second offering.

-It is our goal to expand the frontiers of It is our goal to expand the frontiers of contemporary popular music at the risk of being very impoular.
-We have recorded each composition with the one thought.
-That it should be unique, adventuruus and fascinating it has taken every shred of our combined musical and technical knowledge to achieve this.
+It is our goal to expand the frontiers of contemporary popular moste at the risk of being sery unpopular.
+We have recorded each composition with the one thought that it should be unique, adventurans and fascinating it has taken every shrul of nour combined musical and technical knowledge to achieve this.

-From the outset we have abandoned all From the outset we have abandoned all preconceived thoughts on blatant commercialism.
+From the outset we have abandoned all preconceived thoughts on blatant commercialism.
 Instead we hope to give you something far more substantial and fulfilling.
-All you need to do is sit back. and acquire the taste
+All you need to do is sit back.

 We are deeply indebted to: Martin Rushent, Big A and Garybaldi at Advision Studios.
 Bill Price at A.I.R.
-Studios Chris Thomas-Moog Programmer Paul Cosh-Ace Trumpeter and Good Viber Park - Amplifiers that don't give up.
+Studios Chris Thomas-Moog Programmer Paul Cosh-Ace Trumpeter and Good Viber Park-Amplifiers that don't give up.